 We want to stabilize ourselves, then we want to stop moving our head and stare at a vertical line [or close your eyes].

-The third thing you should do if you’re having an episode of dizziness and vertigo is just to try to relax and breathe.
+The third thing you should do to manage an episode of dizziness and vertigo is just to try to relax and breathe.
 A lot times what happens is we get so excited or so upset about our symptoms that we begin to have anxiety and that makes our symptoms worse [because we hold our breath or breathe too fast].

 So if you start to experience dizziness or vertigo, my recommendation is for you to stabilize yourself, stop moving your head, stare at a vertical line [or close your eyes] – and just relax and breathe until the episode goes away.